uvarc/rc-learning/content/courses/python_introduction/_index.md

 When the course is being offered live the project sample solutions may be unavailable: try them yourself anyway, and return when the solutions are posted again.

+Once you have mastered programming in Python, you may find that your scripts are slow.
+We offer a course in [High-Performance Python](/notes/python_high_perf) to help you learn to optimize your code.